simeononsecurity/simeononsecurity.ch/content/articles/what-is-microsoft-dev-home-and-dev-drive/index.en.md

 ### Key Features of Dev Drive

-1. **Improved File System Performance**: Dev Drive utilizes the ReFS volume format, which offers enhanced performance for development scenarios.
+1. **Improved File System Performance**: Dev Drive uses the ReFS volume format, which offers enhanced performance for development scenarios.
 It optimizes file system operations, resulting in faster read and write speeds, reduced file fragmentation, and improved data integrity.

 2. **Easy Setup and Configuration**: Setting up a Dev Drive is a straightforward process.
 The Windows 11 operating system provides a simple interface to create and configure your Dev Drive according to your requirements.
 You can designate trust to use performance mode for Microsoft Defender Antivirus, apply customized filters, and find answers to frequently asked questions to ensure a smooth setup experience.